github/docs/content/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/secret-scanning-for-your-user-owned-repositories.md

 ---
 title: Enabling secret scanning alerts for your user-owned repositories
 shortTitle: Secret scanning alerts for user-owned repositories
 intro: 'TODO'
-product: '{% data reusables.gated-features.secret-scanning %}'
 versions:
   feature: secret-scanning-enable-by-default-for-public-repos
 type: how_to
 topics: